Policy areas

 Biosecurity policy

 Progress in biotechnology can improve health, economic growth, and pandemic preparedness, but it could also exacerbate biological threats, whether natural, accidental, or deliberate.
-Policymakers play a critical role in shaping the trajectory of this technology and its security implications.
+Policymakers play a key role in shaping this technology.

 China and tech policy